-During February and April school breaks, we collaborate with the Katahdin Gear Library, Millinocket Memorial Library, and Outdoor Sport Institute to provide students in grades 1-4 with a week-long learning experience.
+During February and April school breaks, we collaborate with community partners to provide students in elementary school with a week-long learning experience.
 These programs promote a connection to community and nature with a heavy emphasis on giving back to the places we love.